 If arrangements aren’t working for any reason, you just negotiate changes.
 You both need to be prepared to be flexible as, particularly as the children get older, you will have to move things around to fit in with new clubs they want to join or social events they don’t want to miss.

 When you have come to agreements about your money and property, it is best for each of you to see a solicitor separately.
-She or he will check the agreement for you, and help you ensure that neither of you can make another claim in the future.
+They will check the agreement for you, and help you ensure that neither of you can make another claim in the future.
 They will usually advise you to ask the court to approve your agreement so that you have a legally binding order, known as a ‘consent order’.

 If you can’t agree on some issues…

 If there are issues around money and property or arrangements for the children that you really can’t agree on, you may have to ask the court to decide.
 When it comes to the actual divorce, this is almost always just done via paperwork (online or by post) and you will not need to attend court at all, unless one of you decides to contest the divorce, although this is now almost impossible to do.

 I learned to block the endless replays of what happened in my head.
 You have to police your thoughts.
 It is difficult to do at first, but it comes with practice and it is a great help for moving on.

-Remember that the court will usually want evidence that you have met with a mediator first and considered mediation, or tried to, before they will consider making a decision for you.
-See Using Family Mediation after a break up for more details about these rules.
+Remember that the court will almost always want evidence that you have met with a mediator first and considered mediation, or tried to, before they will consider making a decision for you.
+See A guide to using family mediation for more details about these rules.

-- Getting a solicitor to help you make your case (if you can afford to), or,
+- getting a solicitor to help you make your case (if you can afford to), or,

 The difficulty is that using solicitors to take matters to court can be very expensive.
 The legal fees can quite easily end up being more than the value of what you are arguing about.
-Even if the matter does end up in court, the judge will still encourage you to agree the issues with your ex-partner as this is always the preferable solution.
+Even if the matter does end up in court, the judge will usually encourage you to agree the issues with your ex-partner at each stage, as this is always the preferable solution.

-Doing it yourself is unfortunately not easy because it is quite a complicated procedure.
-We have produced a guide explaining how to Apply for a court order about the arrangements for your children without the help of a lawyer in our guide How to apply for a court order about the arrangements for your children without a lawyer.
+We explain how to apply for a court order about the arrangements for your children without the help of a lawyer in our guide How to apply for a court order about the arrangements for your children without a lawyer.